bistrulli/SOGA/README.md

 - E[x] is the posterior mean for each model variable x.

 You can find examples of SOGA models in the folder `programs/SOGA/`.
-A detailed guide on how to build your own model can be found in the file `ReusabilityGuide.md`
+A detailed guide on how to build your own model can be found in the file `Manual/ReusabilityGuide.md`.
+Finally, the reproducibility instructions are contained in the file `Manual/ReproducibilityGuide.md`